VikranthSuda/My-First-HTML/README.md

-# My-First-HTML
+# My-First-HTML Project, (project 1)
 This is my first HTML project with basic tags and words